Estimate Time7 min

 Saving for certain goals can seem like eating your financial vegetables.
 While it's important to plan for retirement, it's also helpful to include moments of more instant gratification.
 Maybe you want to go on a big anniversary trip or plan a reunion.
 Work to find ways to include these fun goals through the various pitstops on your financial goal roadmap to reward yourself and keep up your motivation.

-9. Flesh out your emergency fund
+9. Flesh out your emergency savings

 10. Pay down other high-interest debt